 What is pars defect and how do I know if this stems from my job?

-If strain is placed on the part of the spinal column called the pars interarticularis, this can lead to a stress fracture, otherwise known as pars defect.
-The fracture may be on one or both sides of the vertebra.
+If strain is placed on the part of the spinal column called the pars interarticularis in the lumbar spine, this can lead to a stress fracture, otherwise known as pars defect.
+The fracture may be on one or both sides of the lumbar vertebra.
 When it happens on both sides, it could cause slippage where one vertebrae slips over another, a condition called spondylolisthesis.

 Most of the time this injury occurs in the lower back.
 Common symptoms include pain and stiffness.
 But sometimes it’s accompanied by the feeling of pins and needles in a leg, which may also cause weakness or numbness.